UVStyle-Net: Unsupervised Few-shot Learning of 3D Style Similarity Measure for B-Reps: Introduction

 \section{Introduction}

 B-Reps are the de facto standard for industrial design, and the representation most widely used in the consumer product and automotive industries where style is of great importance.
-B-Reps offer unparalleled editability in a compact, memory efficient representation, they are not discretized/sampled (as per mesh/point cloud) offering precise boundaries with continuous smooth surfaces/edge curves.
+B-Reps offer unparalleled editability in a compact, memory efficient representation, they are not discrete/sampled (as per mesh/point cloud) offering precise boundaries with continuous smooth surfaces/edge curves.
 See \autoref{app:breps} for a brief introduction to B-Reps.
-There are many use cases for a B-Rep style similarity measure, i.e. finding architectural parts that are in-keeping with the style of a building, or selecting parts for a car that fit with the manufacturer's existing range.
-Moreover, the gradient of a style similarity measure can be used to generate helpful visualizations or modify the input 3D shape a la Gatys \etal \cite{Gatys2016}.
+A B-Rep style similarity measure has many use cases, \ie finding architectural parts that are in-keeping with the style of a building, or selecting parts for a car that fit with the manufacturer's existing range.
+Moreover, the gradient of a style similarity measure can be used to generate helpful visualizations or modify the input 3D shape à la Gatys \etal \cite{Gatys2016}.

-Geometric style is inherently subjective and may have a different meaning in different object class domains, i.e. the boundary between style and content is unclear.
+Geometric style is inherently subjective and may have a different meaning in different object class domains, \ie the boundary between style and content is unclear.
 For example, in the context of chair designs, number of legs could be considered either style or content depending on the particular use case.
 Thus, an effective geometric style measure must cater for these different interpretations of the end user.

 While existing methods use hand-crafted features \cite{Lun2015, Liu2015} or crowd-sourcing \cite{Lim2016, Pan2017, Polania2020, Pan2019} to pre-define and measure geometric style, we propose a user-defined few-shot style metric learning method that leverages the range of style signals available in the activations of a pre-trained 3D object encoder through second order statistics (Gram matrices).
 The relative importance of each layer's Gram matrix is then learnt through selection of just a few examples of what style means to an end user (see \autoref{fig:overview}).